miyako/miyako.github.io/_posts/2019-09-17-4d-plugin-xslt.md

 Reserved key names ``xmlParserOption`` and ``xslParserOption`` can be used to specify [xmlParserOption](http://xmlsoft.org/html/libxml-parser.html#xmlParserOption).

 ``xml`` and ``xsl`` can be a path or BLOB data.
 On Mac, the path should be HFS system path in UTF-8.
 On Windows, it is unclear whether the library expects ANSI or UTF-8.
 IF unsure, consider the BLOB option.

+For simlpicity, the plugin does not yield to 4D runtime during XSLT.
+If processing takes time, consider using a preemptive worker process.